Patio, Lawn & Garden

 Why seeds for pavers work

-Seeds are budget-friendly and let you fill many small joints without buying dozens of starter pots.
-The tradeoff is time: expect several weeks to sprout and a full season to knit across wider gaps.
+Seeds cost less than starter plants and can fill many small joints.
+The tradeoff is time: expect several weeks to sprout and a full season to fill wider gaps.

 Step-by-step for stone joints (seed only)